Complaints and Disputes

 The MC may also decide that the issues involve faults on both sides and request the two parties go to an independent arbitration service.

-If the [third] MC rules that the issue is not the business of the Co-op, it will be up to the Complainant to take action through other channels
+If the MC rules that the issue is not the business of the Co-op, it will be up to the Complainant to take action through other channels.

-If the [third] MC upholds a complaint against the Co-op, it will
+If the MC upholds a complaint against the Co-op, it will:

 a.
 Issue an apology

-If the [third] MC dismisses a complaint against the Co-op the complainant has the right
+If the MC dismisses a complaint against the Co-op, the complainant has the right:

-If the [third] MC asks for further investigation of a complaint against the Co-op the Complaints Officers should bring the information requested to the next [fourth] MC, that MC will have the same options as at Stage 3.
+If the MC asks for further investigation of a complaint against the Co-op, the Complaints Officers should bring the information requested to the next MC.
+That MC will have the same options as at Stage 1.3.

 The MC may only ask for more investigations once before making a decision about a complaint against the Co-op.

-Any appeals should come to the fourth MC.
+Any appeals should come to the next MC.

 At that point the Complaints Officer should appoint an Appeals Group of two members who have not previously been involved in the complaint.
 They should be neutral, have no personal interest and not be in the group complained about.
 They will consider the appeal: